revaldinho/f100l/src/doc/F100CPU.rst

 |     |      |             |                   | within an externally defined time.                                      |
 +-----+------+-------------+-------------------+-------------------------------------------------------------------------+

- Once set the 'M' flag can only be reset by a CPU reset, interrupt or by using the CAL instruction.
+ The 'M' flag is cleared by a CPU reset, interrupt or execution of the CAL (Call subroutine) instruction.
+It can also be cleared or set explicitly by the user through one of the bit set or clear, rotate or shift instructions.

 Addressing Modes